Translate

 The Piazza del Quirinale in Rome

 The Piazza del Quirinale in Rome, Italy lies atop the Quirinal Hill, the highest of the seven hills of Rome.
-In the piazza stands an obelisk without hieroglyphics that was rescued from the Mausoleum of Augustus where it had broken into … Continue reading
+In the piazza stands an obelisk without hieroglyphics that was rescued from the Mausoleum of Augustus where it had broken … Continue reading

 The Basilica of Santa Maria della Vittoria in Rome